Lessons Learned in Project Management: Real-Life Example and Key Takeaways

 5. Store, update, or create new documents for those processes

 What are the benefits of storing the lessons learned documents?
-First, keeping these reports available and active helps everyone become familiarized with the best practices, new team members can be acquainted with the agency’s project processes, and project managers can dig through these documents and effectively apply them.
+First, keeping these reports available and active helps everyone become familiarised with the best practices, new team members can be acquainted with the agency’s project processes, and project managers can dig through these documents and effectively apply them.

 6. Retrieve for use on current and future projects